|Star Trek: The Next Generation - U.S.S. Enterprise (NCC-1701-D)|

 15. In the episode "Where No Man Has Gone Before" it's said the ship was traveling faster than Warp 10 which meant that it occupied literally every point in the universe.
 Later it was explained that the ship was actually at Warp 9.99999.

-16. The ship had only one commanding officer, Captain Jean-Luc Picard, with the exception of a brief command by Captain Jellico and Commander Riker.
+16. The ship had only one commanding officer, Captain Jean-Luc Picard, with the exception of brief commands by Captain Jellico and Commander Riker.

 17. According to the dedication plaque, the ship was dedicated on October 4, 2363, in honor of the anniversary of the launch of man's first spacecraft named Sputnik. (updated picture)